 - Commonwealth Dr./Dominion Dr. Pedestrian Improvements This project was funded in 2018.
 Project proposes to construct continuous sidewalks on Commonwealth Dr from Hydraulic Rd to Dominion Dr and Dominion Dr from Commonwealth Dr to Rt 29.
-Staff has been reviewing potential design options presented by the consultant to determine a preferred design alternative prior to going to public meetings expected early 2021 to present the project. - Crozet Square Funded in 2018, this project will reconstruct Crozet Square and Oak St to improve traffic flow and parking.
-Engineering and design phase are underway, and construction is planned to begin mid-2021. - Library Avenue Extension Funded in 2018, staff has been working closely with the private developer designing this project and VDOT through the engineering and design phase.
+Initial designs came in over budget and staff has been reviewing funding and potential design options presented by the consultant to determine a preferred design alternative prior to going to public meetings expected early 2021 to present the project. - Crozet Square Funded in 2018, this project will reconstruct Crozet Square and Oak St to improve traffic flow and parking.
+Engineering and design phase are underway, and construction is planned to begin late-2021. - Library Avenue Extension Funded in 2018, staff has been working closely with the private developer designing this project and VDOT through the engineering and design phase.
 This has involved numerous public and project team meetings to determine design requirements that meet VDOT standards.
-The 60% design was submitted to VDOTY for review this quarter.
-Construction remains planned to begin mid-2021. - Berkmar Drive Bicycle and Pedestrian Improvements This project, which was funded in 2019 through Revenue Sharing, would extend the shared-use path on Berkmar Dr from Hilton Heights Rd to just south of Woodbrook Dr. A second phase of this project, funded through the Quality of Life effort, would extend it to Rio Rd.
-A consultant is now under contract for design and engineering and public meetings will be held this Winter Spring to discuss the alternatives.
+The 60% design was submitted to VDOT for review this quarter.
+Construction is expected to begin late-2021. - Berkmar Drive Bicycle and Pedestrian Improvements This project, which was funded in 2019 through Revenue Sharing, would extend the shared-use path on Berkmar Dr from Hilton Heights Rd to just south of Woodbrook Dr. A second phase of this project, funded through the Quality of Life effort, would extend it to Rio Rd.
+A consultant is now under contract for design and engineering and public meetings will be held this Spring-Summer to discuss the alternatives.